SSHN-rbk/locMemo/README.md

 # locMemo

-> locMemo is a react native application that allowes you to store your memories on certin locations , and ONLY view memories when you pass by that location !
+> locMemo is a react native application that allows you to store your memories on certain locations , and ONLY view those memories by passing by that location

 ## Team